bdring/Grbl_Esp32/Grbl_Esp32/src/Motors/Dynamixel2.md

 ```

 You need to specify the TXD, RXD and RTS pins you want to use for the half duplex communications bus.

 The `SERVO_TIMER_INTERVAL` sets the time in milliseconds between updates.
 At each interval 1 message per servo is sent.
 If you try to update too fast you will see errors reported to the USB/Serial port.
 75ms seems like a good rate for 3 servos.
 Adjust per your count.

 You assign servos to axes with a definition like `#define X_DYNAMIXEL_ID          1` The servos should be programmed with unique IDs using Dynamixel software.

-You can limit the servo rotational range of travel using `DXL_COUNT_MIN` and `DXL_COUNT_MAX` The full range of a XT430-250T servo is 0-4095.
+You can limit the servo rotational range of travel using `dxl_count_min` and `dxl_count_max` settings The full range of a XT430-250T servo is 0-4095.

 You can revers direction using the standard $Stepper/DirInvert command